trufflesuite/trufflesuite.com/public/docs/drizzle/getting-started.md

 ## Initialization

 <p class="alert alert-info m-t-2">
 <strong>Note</strong>: Since Drizzle uses web3 1.0 and web sockets, be sure your development environment can support these.
-If you're using Ganache, use the beta version of <code>ganache-cli</code>, <a href="https://github.com/trufflesuite/ganache-cli/releases/tag/v6.1.0-beta.0">installation instructions can be found here</a>.
-This also precludes the use of MetaMask (<a href="https://github.com/MetaMask/metamask-extension/issues/2350">see this issue for updates</a>).
+As a development blockchain, you'll need `ganache-cli` v6.1.0+, `geth` or `parity`.
+This currently precludes the use of MetaMask (<a href="https://github.com/MetaMask/metamask-extension/issues/2350">see this issue for updates</a>).
 </p>

 1. Import the provider.